paroxetine (hydrochloride anhydrate)

 severe allergic reactions

-Unwanted effects that may occur on stopping treatment.
+Unwanted effects that may occur on stopping treatment may include:

 sleep disturbances, including intense dreams